JimmyKenMerchant/raspi_pico/README.md

 * "pedal_planets" is using a band-pass filter.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
 Unlike "pedal_phaser", this pedal doesn't have any oscillator.
 There are output modes.
 The low state on GPIO14 sets low-pass filter mode.
 The low state on GPIO15 sets high-pass filter mode.
 Note that it may be like a Wah-wah pedal.
 However, this uses a delay and sounds absolute digital.

+* "pedal_distortion" is simulating non-linear amplification.
+ADC0 is for the audio input, ADC1 is for the level of the output.
+There are output modes.
+The low state on GPIO14 sets fuzz mode.
+The low state on GPIO15 sets high distortion mode.

 ## Technical Notes

 **I/O**